 “Professional, competent, friendly, civically minded, generous, astute, genuine, authentic, supportive, and good-humored.
 No Bull, she’s the real deal.
 No side job here; as teacher and musician, music is her life!
 Lady Bass is a true and much-needed representative of & for the arts & music professions.
 Those who know her & benefit from her teaching and friendship are lucky indeed.” – Roger Munch, former student

 Ms. Frompovich is passionate about music, music community, and the bass; she is always advancing her creative journey as a musician and as an educator.
-Brittany proudly uses and endorses Spector Basses, NS Design (basses, cellos, and electric uprights), Willcox Basses, Warwick amps, Nordstrand Pickups, Nitewalker Bass Guitar Tube Preamps, Lathon Bass Wear, GHS strings, the Gizmotron 2.0 string sustainer, and Guardian Pro cables.
+Brittany proudly uses and endorses Spector Basses, NS Design (basses, cellos, and electric uprights), Willcox Basses, Phil Jones Bass and Warwick amps, Nordstrand Pickups, Nitewalker Bass Guitar Tube Preamps, Lathon Bass Wear, GHS strings, the Gizmotron 2.0 string sustainer, and Guardian Pro cables.